-Helen joined the School of Medicine in June 2019 as one of the two Course Leaders for the post-graduate Medical Education programme.
+Helen joined us in June 2019 as one of the two Course Leaders for the postgraduate Medical Education programme.
 She has been involved in education at all levels and, most recently, has focused on training of those in professional roles.

 - Shared course leadership of the PGCert/PGDip/MSc Medical Education Programme - Teaching, assessment and supervision on Medical Education modules - Supervision of MBBS SSC 5-- undergraduate choice block in Medical Education - Supervision of MSc dissertations, professional practice projects and BEME systematic reviews - Involvement with the organisation of annual Association for the Study of Medical Education (ASME NW) conferences